mondoohq/installer/docs/agent/windows.md

 ![Install Mondoo on Windows](../assets/windows_mondoo_install.png)

-Once the agent is installed, you can register the agent
+Once the agent is downloaded, you can register the agent
 ```bash
 $MONDOO_REGISTRATION_TOKEN="pastetokenhere"
 mondoo register --token $MONDOO_REGISTRATION_TOKEN